dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 | cert-manager-cainjector |
 | cert-manager-webhook |

+If desired you may provide your own certificate key pair to be used inside the cluster by providing the path to the certificate and key in the helm chart config.
+If you do not provide a certificate, one will be generated for you on install.
+__NOTE__: The certificate provided must be a CA certificate.
+This is to facilitate automated certificate rotation for karavi-observability services.

 ## Deploying Karavi Observability

 This project is deployed using Helm.
 The supported version of Helm is listed below.